steipete/steipete.com/_posts/2020-10-18-growing-your-twitter-followers.md

 Be consistent.
 You won't grow an audience over night.
 Make Twitter a daily thing.
 Share content.
 Be present - and you'll grow your audience every day.

-I'm using [Birdbrain](http://birdbrainapp.com/) to track my Twitter numbers from time to time.
+[Twitter Analytics](https://analytics.twitter.com/) is great to understand which tweets work.
+To track long-term performance, I'm using [Birdbrain](http://birdbrainapp.com/).
 It's been one of the oldest apps on my phone, so I have data since 2014.
 Interestingly my follower count has been growing pretty much linear:

 <img src="/assets/img/2020/make-twitter-work/follower.png" alt="Birdbrain Follower Count of @steipete" width="50%">

-[Twitter Analytics](https://analytics.twitter.com/) is also great to understand which tweets work.

 ## Tweets that Work